 Our Bachelor’s programmes open for applications both in the international application rounds and in the later application rounds for Swedish residents and EU/EEA-students.
 Note that the Bacherlor's programmes only start in autumn.

-The deadline to submit your final documents is 1 February in the international application round for studies starting in autumn of the same year.
+The deadline for submitting your final documents is at the beginning of February in the international application round, for studies beginning in the autumn of the same year.
 Therefore, you will generally not be able to apply in this application round the same year that you are graduating from your upper secondary studies.
 Many students applying to Bachelor’s studies, therefore, prefer to apply in the later application round.
 The document deadline in this application round (for autumn studies) is normally around mid-June.

 Although all students are welcome to apply in either application round, we do not recommend non-EU/EEA students to apply in the later round, as they would usually not have enough time between receiving the admission results and arrival to complete all pre-arrival preparations, such as paying tuition fees, finding housing and receiving their residence permit for studies.